ON24 (NYSE:ONTF) Releases Q4 2021 Earnings Guidance

-A number of brokerages have commented on ONTF.
-William Blair reissued a buy rating on shares of ON24 in a report on Wednesday.
-Robert W. Baird decreased their price objective on ON24 from $70.00 to $38.00 and set an outperform rating for the company in a report on Wednesday, August 11th.
-Needham & Company LLC reduced their target price on ON24 from $40.00 to $25.00 and set a buy rating for the company in a report on Wednesday.
-JPMorgan Chase & Co. lowered ON24 from an overweight rating to a neutral rating and reduced their target price for the company from $85.00 to $32.00 in a report on Wednesday, August 11th.
-Finally, Piper Sandler reduced their target price on ON24 from $40.00 to $25.00 and set an overweight rating for the company in a report on Wednesday.
-Three investment analysts have rated the stock with a hold rating and six have given a buy rating to the company’s stock.
-According to data from MarketBeat, the company currently has an average rating of Buy and a consensus target price of $39.71.
+ONTF has been the subject of several analyst reports.
+Piper Sandler lowered their price objective on ON24 from $40.00 to $25.00 and set an overweight rating for the company in a research report on Wednesday, November 10th.
+KeyCorp lowered their price objective on ON24 from $57.00 to $40.00 and set an overweight rating for the company in a research report on Wednesday, August 11th.
+William Blair reiterated a buy rating on shares of ON24 in a research report on Wednesday, November 10th.
+Needham & Company LLC lowered their price objective on ON24 from $40.00 to $25.00 and set a buy rating for the company in a research report on Wednesday, November 10th.
+Finally, Robert W. Baird lowered their price target on ON24 from $70.00 to $38.00 and set an outperform rating for the company in a research report on Wednesday, August 11th.
+Three analysts have rated the stock with a hold rating and six have issued a buy rating to the company.
+According to data from MarketBeat.com, the company currently has an average rating of Buy and an average price target of $39.71.

 About ON24